-The Washington State Trust Lands Habitat Conservation Plan is a long-term, multi-species, forest management plan developed for DNR to help protect habitat for at-risk species such as the marbled murrelet (DNR 1997).
+The Washington State Trust Lands Habitat Conservation Plan is a long-term, multispecies, forest management plan developed for DNR to help protect habitat for at-risk species such as the marbled murrelet (DNR 1997).
+The North American Waterbird Conservation Plan is a continent-wide strategy developed by USFWS to improve waterbird populations and to conserve waterbird habitat (Kushlan et al. 2002) and provides additional information about water bird species.

-3.2.2.2.3 Gallinaceous birds
+3.2.2.2.3 Shorebirds